snehilsrivastava/OQC/README.md

 - **Django** is the project's main codebase
 - **HTML, CSS and JavaScript** for the project's UI
 - **AWS EC2** as a VM for the server
-- **SQLite** as the database for the server
+- **PostgreSQL** as the database for the server

 # **Documentation for Future Developers**

 ## Introduction and Architecture Overview

 - QMS is a django project which maintains mainly the employee, test details, model details and test record  models.
-The web-app is hosted on the domain **http://protrackindkal.in/** through an AWS EC2 instance.
+The web-app is hosted on the domain **https://protrackindkal.in/** through an AWS EC2 instance.
 All changes made to this repository can be pulled to the VM on AWS and it reflects on the website hosted.

 - To work on the VM, the AWS EC2 interface offers a linux terminal to pull changes from the repository or stop the server.